I saved the JSON and used it as the second source in PowerBI.

 In a nice way, PowerBI saves all your transformations in a script and essentially executes them every time the data sources are refreshed.

+This is my first video tutorial explaining how to replace broken screen of a laptop.
 I did it by myself (just watching some other tutorials).
 I also composed the "elevator" music at the background and edited the video using Movie Maker.
+I hope you like it and will be of good use!

 What are the Microsoft Business Intelligence tools (stack) and what are they used for?